-The wheel camber angle is affected by the ride height of the suspension.
+Wheel Camber Angle is affected by the ride height of the suspension.
 If the ride height is set too high, then the camber measurement will be more positive.
 See the inspecting and adjusting suspension ride height sections before measuring camber.
 The table below lists the recommended camber angles.